Mekuseo/Disney-Characters---JS-Capstone/README.md

 To watch Video Presentation, you can <a href="https://drive.google.com/file/d/1bc1TwqB0Q2nyHEdKc3qtbzYpCVarTlJV/view?usp=sharing"> Click here </a>

+To watch Video Presentation, you can <a href="https://clipchamp.com/watch/vVbyFspjnL6"> Click here </a>

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>